Franceskling/final_project/README.md

 We use linear regression to fit the data set, scale and transform the data to predict sales data.
 After that, we compare the test data actual with the predicted value.

 **What is the model's accuracy?**
 Currently, accuracy of the linear regression is 14%.
-Next week, we'll be using LSTM, Arima, XGBoost to increase the accuracy score.

 **How does this model work?**
 We will use 3 metrics to compare the effectiveness of machine learning model.
 The 3 metrics are: RMSE, MAE, and R-square score.